arbazk07/Employee-Management-system/README.md

 ## 📄 License

-This project was created for academic purposes (university database course — Section BAI-4A).
+This project was created for academic purposes.
 Free to use and modify for educational use.

 ---

 ## 👤 Author

-**Zafar Ullah Khan** — Reg# 24P-0021
-University Database Project — Employee Management System
-Section BAI-4A